Young People Can Keep Clean Criminal Record to Age 26

 Holmes Youthful Training Act (HYTA) is NOT a Guarantee

-Judges are frequently reluctant to grant HYTA status to youthful offenders based upon a multitude of factors including a prior record, financial or physical injury to a victim, poor grades, trouble at home, a juvenile record, lack of employment, use of drugs or alcohol, multiple charges, and more.
+Judges are frequently reluctant to grant HYTA status to youthful offenders based upon a multitude of factors, including a prior record, financial or physical injury to a victim, poor grades, trouble at home, a juvenile record, lack of employment, use of drugs, or alcohol, multiple charges, and more.
 A highly experienced criminal defense lawyer will know the most persuasive arguments to convince a reluctant judge to grant HYTA.
-If the prosecutor is objecting to HYTA, there are legal, factual, and equitable arguments that an influential defense attorney can make in an attempt to persuade the prosecutor to withdraw any objection and, in some cases, the prosecutor can be convinced to support HYTA.
-When the stakes are high, and there is no room for error, you want the best lawyer possible to advocate for this type of critically important sentence consideration from the judge.
+If the prosecutor is objecting to HYTA, there are legal, factual, and equitable arguments that an influential defense attorney can make to persuade the prosecutor to withdraw any objection so that the young person can keep a clean criminal record.
+In some cases, the defendant’s attorney can convince the prosecutor to support HYTA.
+When the stakes are high, and there is no room for error, you want the best lawyer possible to advocate for this critically important sentence consideration from the judge, especially a dismissal under HYTA.

-The Holmes Youthful Trainee Act is just one of many options available to be of help to a person facing criminal charges.
-When you are facing criminal charges and possible incarceration and the loss of a job, it is essential that you have the best legal help available.
+The Holmes Youthful Trainee Act is just one of many options available to help a person facing criminal charges.
+When you face criminal charges, possible incarceration, and the loss of a job, it is essential that you have the best legal help available.
 LEWIS & DICKSTEIN, P.L.L.C. takes a unique team approach in the representation of its clients.
 This means that each of its attorneys will have input on every case.
-Each one of its attorneys has received individual recognition for their professionalism and expertise.
-These attorneys have decades of experience and have devoted their entire legal careers to helping people facing criminal charges.
-It is the passion of the attorneys of LEWIS & DICKSTEIN, P.L.L.C. to make sure that their client’s legal and constitutional rights are protected.
+Each of its attorneys has received individual recognition for their professionalism and expertise.
+These attorneys have decades of experience and have devoted their legal careers to helping people facing criminal charges.
+It is the passion of the attorneys of LEWIS & DICKSTEIN, P.L.L.C. to ensure their client’s legal and constitutional rights are protected.